framps/raspiBackup/installation/systemd/systemd_readme.md

 ## Other

-Remember to disable any other automatic executions you may have set up (e.g. /etc/cron.d/raspiBackup).
+Delete /etc/cron.d/raspiBackup or remove any entry in /etc/crontab to start raspiBackup to disable any other automatic start of raspiBackup.
+Keep in mind you cannot change the backup time any more with the raspiBackup installer.